jortel/gofer/docs/sphinx/configuration.rst

  enabled = 1

  [messaging]
- enabled = 1
- uuid=123
+ url=qpid+amqp://localhost

+ [model]
+ queue=123

 This example enables messaging and does **not** define the uuid.
-It is expected that the plugin defines an @identity decorated method/function that provides the
+It is expected that the plugin defines an @load decorated method/function that provides the url and queue:
-uuid:

 ::

  [main]
  enabled = 1

- [messaging]
- enabled = 1
+ accept=*

 This example does **not** enable messaging for this plugin.
 This would be done when the